 If you’re looking for a safe platform to invest money, you have no worries with E-Trade.
 E-Trade bank accounts are FDIC-insured and they are compliant with all registration and license requirements.
 E-Trade is also a SIPC member, which means your account is protected for up to $500,000 in cash and securities.

 Of course, while your accounts are protected in the event that E-Trade faces financial troubles, this doesn’t mean you can’t lose money in investment accounts.
 Stocks, bonds and other securities can decline in value and there’s always a risk associated with investing.
 That’s why it’s so important to understand any investments before you buy them.

-E-Trade offers options for novice investors and more experienced traders, including three different trading platforms and two mobile apps.
+E-Trade offers options for novice investors and more experienced traders, including two different trading platforms and two mobile apps.
 Despite the account minimums and some fees that are higher than competitors, E-Trade is still a solid choice for most investors.
 If you don’t have the minimum amount to get started on any of the accounts that require it, you may want to look elsewhere.
 Otherwise, you have plenty of great options with E-Trade.